Marcus & Martinus: 2015–2016: Hei and Together

-2017–2021

-On 13 May.
+2017–2021: Moments

+On the 28 January 2017, Marcus and Martinus were one of the interval acts at the Finnish selection Uuden Musiikin Kilpailu for Eurovision Song Contest 2017 performing a medley of their songs "Bae", "Light It Up" and "Girls".
+In March, they release "Bae (Remixes)" as their first EP.
+On the 13 May, Marcus and Martinus announced the Jury points for Norway in the Eurovision Song Contest 2017.
 On 21 May 2017, they released the single "Like It Like It" alongside American rapper Silentó.
 On 1 July, they released the single "First Kiss".
-The same month, on 14 July, they performed on Swedish Crown Princess Victoria's 40th birthday with their own song written especially for her ("On This Day").
+The same month, on 14 July, they performed on Swedish Crown Princess Victoria's 40th birthday with their own song, "On This Day", written especially for her.
 In late July, they released the single "Dance with You".
 On 15 October 2017, they released their single "Make You Believe in Love".
 The single reached 34th place in Norway and 47th place in Sweden.
 It also featured in CelebMix's 21 songs by Under-21s in 2018.
-On 4 November, they released their single "One Flight Away".
-On 15 November they released their single "Never" On 17 November, they released their third album Moments.
-On 27 September, they released their single "Invited".
+On 4 November 2017, they released their single "One Flight Away".
+On 15 November they released their single "Never".
+On 17 November, they released their third album Moments.
+On 27 September 2018, they released their single "Invited".

-In 2019 they released an EP called Soon.
+In 2019, they released an EP called Soon.
 In 2020, they have released two singles, "Love You Less", and "It's Christmas Time".
-In 2021, they have been featured on the song "Miserabel" by Stig Brenner.
-Furthermore Marcus & Martinus released the single "Belinda" together with Latin star Alex Rose, which reached 20th place on the Norwegian singles chart.
+In 2021, they were featured on the song "Miserabel" by Stig Brenner.
+Furthermore, Marcus & Martinus released the single "Belinda" together with Latin artist Alex Rose, which reached 20th place on the Norwegian Singles Chart.
 In November, they released the song "Feel" alongside Bruno Martini.

-2022–present
+2022–present: The Masked Singer Sweden, Melodifestivalen and Eurovision

-In Spring 2022 they won the competition of Masked Singer Sverige, being the first duo sharing first place.
-In addition the duo released their first single in 2022 called "When All the Lights Go Out".
+In the spring of 2022, they won the Swedish version of Masked Singer, being the first duo sharing first place.
+In addition the duo released their first single in 2022 called "When All The Lights Go Out".

-In 2023, they entered Melodifestivalen 2023 with the song "Air".
-They finished in second place behind former Eurovision winner Loreen.
+In 2023, they entered Melodifestivalen 2023 with the song "Air", ultimately finishing in second place behind Loreen's "Tattoo".
+"Air" went on to win the OGAE Second Chance Contest for 2023 giving Sweden its 19th victory overall with Norway and Finland rounding out the top three.
+They again participated in Melodifestivalen 2024 with the song "Unforgettable".
+On 9 March, the duo won Melodifestivalen with 177 points, and represented host nation Sweden in the Eurovision Song Contest 2024 in Malmö.
+In the final the duo placed ninth with 174 points.
+After Eurovision, they released the album Unforgettable on May 31, 2024, which contained the singles they've been publishing the past few years, including a couple of new songs.
+On 25 October 2024, the duo released the single "Another Life" with VIZE, followed by "Wonder" on January 10, 2025 and "Endless Summer" on May 9.

+Personal life

+Marcus is currently in a relationship with Nora Fossland Gartland since August 2022.